bioinfologics/w2rap/README.md

 <img src="images/yeast_lmp.png"  width="500" height="400">

-The distribution has a clear, pronounced peak so it is easy to see that the insert size is approximately 5000.
-There is no paired end contamination present, as this would cause another peak closer to the origin.
+The distribution has a clear, pronounced peak so it is easy to see that the insert size is approximately 7000.
+There is very little paired end contamination present, as this would cause another peak closer to the origin.

 ### c) Calculate the read and fragment coverage.

-From trimmed read count and insert size
+The read coverage is calculated as above: 576252 * 301 = 173451852 bp coverage.

-TODO
+From trimmed read count and insert size, we can calculate the fragment coverage: 435974 * 6900 = **3008220600**

 ## Step 6: Scaffolding